aws/aws-cdk/packages/aws-cdk-lib/aws-eks/README.md

 });
 ```

-The `albController` requires at least one nodegroup.
-If there's no `defaultCapacity` or available nodegroup for the cluster,
+The `albController` requires `defaultCapacity` or at least one nodegroup.
+If there's no `defaultCapacity` or available
-the `albController` deployment would fail.
+nodegroup for the cluster, the `albController` deployment would fail.

 Querying the controller pods should look something like this: